Emtinan98/Backend-Project/README.md

 ## List of Services / Features:

 - Display and browse all the Comics.
-- Display and browse all the readers.
+- Display and browse all the readers profile.
-- Every Reader can get point if he write a feedback.
+- Every Reader can get score if he write a feedback.
 - A display panel for the top 10 readers.
-- can view top 10 Comics.
+- A display panel for the top 10 Comics.

 ## User Stories